Code-Nycticebus/nsl/roadmap.md

 - [ ] dir
     - currently just a dir iterator. should have directory functions like 'os_mkdir()'. or stat or stuff
     - get absolute path
-- [ ] merge set and hashmap functions
+- [x] merge set and hashmap functions
     - if you need a set just create a hashmap and store a bool (stolen from godot)
-    - i need to save the values :(
+    - i need to save the values :( (found out i don't)

 ## 1.0.0 - release
 - [ ] ditch the src dir